Ren'Py vs Pixi’VN

 Ren'Py uses its own language, Ren'Py language

-, which is based on superset of Python.
+, which is a superset of Python.
 You can use Python statements in Ren'Py language.

-Pixi’VN uses JavaScript/TypeScript, which is a very powerful and popular language.
-To write the narration, you can use JavaScript/Typescript or choose one or more narrative languages from those available.
+Pixi’VN uses JavaScript/TypeScript, which are powerful and popular languages.
+To write the narration, you can use JavaScript/TypeScript or choose one or more narrative languages from those available.

 Programming language | Ren'Py | Pixi’VN |